Elaine Paige: Legacy

 Having had so many starring roles in famous musicals, many to critical acclaim, Paige is often referred to as the First Lady of British Musical Theatre.
 In 2008, she celebrated the 40th anniversary of her professional debut on the West End stage.
-Paige has never married nor had children, although she had an 11-year relationship with the lyricist Tim Rice throughout the 1980s.
-She has said that she wanted to have children, but "it's a wonderful life I have, so I'm very fulfilled in other ways".

 Paige's singing abilities have won her worldwide praise, as have her acting skills, with Andrew Gans of Playbill magazine writing that "Paige's gift is to dissect a role and determine what phrasing, gesture or emotion can bring a scene to its fullest dramatic potential".
 Mark Shenton also highlighted her voice in 2008 as "one of the most distinctive and impressive voices in the business".
 Lloyd-Webber insists that her rendition of "As If We Never Said Goodbye" is one of the best interpretations of a song by him.

 Paige has been called "difficult".
 The Times Brian Logan wrote, "Paige is not exactly known for her humility.
 In newspaper profiles, that dread word 'difficult' is often applied".
 On one occasion, she told a male interviewer that she was going to stop giving interviews to female reporters because, in her own words, "I don't trust other women in these situations.
 They establish a sisterhood with you and then betray it every time".
 What has been seen as a cold side to her personality was also noted by Logan, but Paige has said that a common misconception of her is that she is confident and very serious.
 Another editor found her "refreshingly down-to-earth" and "very friendly".

+Susan Boyle cited Paige as her inspiration in her audition on Britain’s Got Talent.